couchbaselabs/try-cb-lcb/README.md

 git clone https://github.com/couchbaselabs/try-cb-lcb.git
 ```

-We would normally suggest [Running with Docker Compose](#running-with-docker-compose) or using the [Mix and Match Services](#mix-and-match-services) to get up an running quickly without worrying about all the details.
+We would normally suggest [Running with Docker Compose](#running-with-docker-compose) or using the [Mix and Match Services](#mix-and-match-services) to get up and running quickly without worrying about all the details.
 However, the Docker configuration for this project _**does not currently work**_ until we resolve some issues that were recently discovered.

 You may also want to consider [Running All Components Manually](#running-all-components-manually) if you need more control or to help get setup for a more active development workflow without using Docker. _**This is currently the only supported option until we resolve the aforementioned Docker issues.**_